jay-asos/ADO_StoryTestCaseExtraction/DOCKER_GUIDE.md

 5. **Updates**: Implement CI/CD for automated deployments
 6. **Scaling**: Consider horizontal scaling for high loads

-This containerized setup provides a robust, scalable, and secure deployment option for the ADO Story Test Case Extraction application.
+This containerized setup provides a robust, scalable, and secure deployment option for the **STAX** application (formerly ADO Story Test Case Extraction).